 Our Initiative

-Our mission is to ensure our educators are positioned for academic and career success—without risk of financial burden.
-Participants in this initiative can receive year-round financial support for wages, training, and professional development, and access to a network of industry professionals and enrichment opportunities to advance knowledge in the field.
+Our mission is to ensure our early educators are positioned for academic and career success.
+Participants in this initiative can receive support for wages, wraparound services, and mentorship, as well as access to a network of industry professionals and enrichment opportunities to advance knowledge in the field.

-This pilot program aims to “fill in the gaps” where other financial resources can’t, offer value-added professional development and community of practice opportunities, create a hub for early childhood apprenticeship resources, and gather best practices and lessons learned from participants in support of a statewide playbook.
+This program offers value-added professional development and community of practice opportunities, creating a hub for early childhood apprenticeship resources, and gathers best practices and lessons learned from participants in support of a statewide playbook.

 Marsha Basloe